endel/integra/README.md

 # Integra

-A nice set of defaults for integration tests.
+A nice set of defaults for your integration tests, no matter what language your application is written in.

 ## Installation

 Add this line to your application's Gemfile:

+    group :test do
       gem 'integra'
+    end

 And then execute: